IBMDeveloperUK/pixiedust-spark-wml/README.md

 ### Before you start

-[Sign up](https://ibm.biz/BdZCKW) for an IBM Cloud account and access [Watson Studio](https://www.ibm.com/cloud/watson-studio).
+[Sign up](https://ibm.biz/BdZCKW) for an IBM Cloud account and access Watson Studio].

+1. At the top of your IBM Cloud dashboard click `Create Resource`.
+You can find the dashboard under the hamburger menu at the top left.
+1. Search for Watson Studio and click on the tile
+1. Select the Lite plan and click `Create`
+1. Go back to the dashboard and click on your Watson Studio service and click on `Get Started`.
+Alternatively, go directly to [Watson Studio](https://eu-gb.dataplatform.ibm.com).

-Or install Python and Jupyter through [Anaconda](https://www.anaconda.com/) to run the notebooks from the workshop on your own machine and follow [these steps](https://pixiedust.github.io/pixiedust/install.html) to create a Jupyter kernel with Python2.7 and Spark2.1.
+> **Optional**: install Python and Jupyter through [Anaconda](https://www.anaconda.com/) to run the notebooks from the workshop on your own machine and follow [these steps](https://pixiedust.github.io/pixiedust/install.html) to create a Jupyter kernel with Python2.7 and Spark2.1.
 But note that you will still need an IBM Cloud account to access the Watson Machine Learning APIs.

 ### Parts